pyecharts/pyecharts/document/doc_django.md

 ```

 And then let's create the urls.py which provides the url route to the request handler.
-And we will create the request handler views.py in next step
+And we will create the request handler views.py in step 3.

 ```python
 myfirstvis/urls.py